1. Importance of Lycopene in Health

 Prostate Health

 Lycopene has been extensively studied for its potential role in prostate health.
-Several studies have suggested that higher intakes of Lycopene are associated with a reduced risk of prostate cancer.
-The exact mechanisms are still under investigation, but it is believed that Lycopene's antioxidant and anti-inflammatory properties may play a role in this protective effect.
+Several studies have suggested that higher intakes of lycopene are associated with a reduced risk of prostate cancer.
+The exact mechanisms are still under investigation, but it is believed that lycopene's antioxidant and anti-inflammatory properties may play a role in this protective effect.

 Vision Protection